SmithRory/CSC468-group3/documentation/README.md

 Once the VM has been setup, workloads can be run.

 1. Open a seperate terminal tab in the same directory as the `docker-compose up` command was run in.
-2. Run `python3 frontend_proxy.py --route backend_queue --exchange backend` to send commands to the system.
+2. Run `python3 frontend_proxy.py` to send commands to the system.
     *  To run a workload file append `-f <path to workload>` to the above command.
 3. To re-run a workload, remember to first delete the mongo-data docker volume to clean the database (sel below for details).

+## Helpful commands
+- `docker exec -it <container name> bash` to start a shell in the container
+- `docker container logs <container name>` to get stdout of any container
+- `docker kill <container name>` to remove a container (helpful for killing workers spun up by the manager)

 ## MongoDB